 - Best practice is to determine “reasonable accommodations” on a case-by-case basis.

 - Balance gracious understanding of the student’s unique needs with guidance for what it takes to be successful in each course.

 - The requirements to use an accommodation must not be more stringent than requirements for all other students.

 - The goal of accommodations in post-secondary education is to provide equal access.

-If you have any questions about the following explanations or accommodations not listed, the staff of Services for Students with Disabilities (SSD) are always happy to help.
+If you have any questions about the following explanations or accommodations not listed, the staff of Disability Access and Education (DAE) are always happy to help.

 Service and Emotional Support Animals Policy

 For complete policy and information about Service Animals or Emotional Support Animals on campus, please read the entire document.